 Mammoth Cave is, well, mammoth.
 It is the longest cave in the world.
 That’s just one reason to make Mammoth Cave in central Kentucky a stop on your next family vacation.
-Here are even more reasons to explore Mammoth Cave National Park treasure the next time you’re passing through Kentucky.
+Here are even more reasons to explore Mammoth Cave Kentucky the next time you’re passing through the state.

 Read More: The Best Small Towns in Kentucky